shrtlist/ButtonPeoplePicker/README.markdown

 `DemoViewController` - A demo view controller for the example iPhone Xcode storyboard project showing how to include a `ButtonPeoplePicker` in your own applications.

 ### Build Requirements
-Xcode 4.2, iOS 5.0 SDK, LLVM Compiler 3.0, Automated Reference Counting (ARC).
+Xcode 5, iOS 7.0 SDK, Automated Reference Counting (ARC).

 ### Runtime Requirements
-iOS 5.0 and later.
+iOS 7.0 and later.

 ### Screenshots